 How to Steam Oat Milk

-Latte art is fully dependent on how the milk is steamed and some types of milk work better than others.
-Many baristas avoid plant-based milks due to the fact that they don’t steam as well as dairy milk.
-Barista-catered oat milk recently entered the scene as an immediate game changer.
-Oat milk has a mild, savory nuttiness, but also has a level of sweetness comparable to high-quality cow’s milk.
-In addition, it is superb at steaming, allowing you to do latte art with ease.
+The quality of foam in your latte depends heavily on how the milk is steamed, and some types of milk work better than others.
+For years, many baristas avoided plant-based milks due to the fact that they didn’t steam as well as dairy milk.
+Recently, barista-focused oat milk entered the scene as an immediate game changer.
+Oat milk is mild and savory, but also has a level of natural sweetness comparable to high-fat cow’s milk.

 The technique of steaming oat milk is very similar to steaming dairy milk.
 First, you want to introduce air to the milk with the steam wand tip just below the surface for just a couple of seconds.
-This aerates the milk, which creates the microfoam necessary for latte art.
-For oat milk, you may want to aerate the milk a bit longer as it takes some more time for the foam to build.
+This aerates the milk, which creates the foam needed for lattes or cappuccinos.

 Next, you want to submerge the steam wand a couple inches below the surface of the milk to create a swirling whirlpool.
-This helps distribute the air evenly throughout the contents of your pitcher and reduces the little bubbles on the surface of the milk, leaving you with perfect microfoam.
+This helps distribute the air evenly throughout the contents of your pitcher and reduces the visible bubbles on the surface of the milk, leaving you with perfect microfoam.

-Oat milk is the latest craze for a reason, it’s rich, creamy, and the taste is like a blank canvas in coffee.
-As a bonus, it isn’t just dairy-free, but also gluten-free, nut-free, and produced more sustainably.
+Oat milk is the latest craze for a reason - it’s rich, creamy, and the taste is like a blank canvas in coffee.
+As a bonus, it isn’t just dairy-free, but also gluten-free, nut-free, and produced more sustainably than other milk alternatives.

-With a little practice, you’ll be steaming oat milk like an expert!
+With a little practice, you’ll be steaming oat milk like a pro!